-When you receive your Reference 30k Booster, inspect it for evidence of shipping damage.
-If you note any damage, please notify Gamry Instruments, Inc. and the shipping carrier immediately.
+When you receive your Reference 30k Booster you should inspect it for evidence of shipping damage.
+If any damage is noted, please notify Gamry Instruments, Inc. and the shipping carrier immediately.
 Save the shipping container for possible inspection by the carrier.

-Warning: A Reference 30k Booster damaged in shipment can be a safety hazard.
+The protective grounding can be rendered ineffective if the Reference 30k Booster is damaged in shipment.
 Do not operate damaged apparatus until a qualified service technician has verified its safety.
 Tag a damaged Reference 30k Booster to indicate that it could be a safety hazard.